 We believe that Jesus’ church is the hope of the world, and because of this we seek to Multiply Churches.

-We support the work of several church planters around the world.
+We support the work of several missionaries around the world.
 Please take a moment to find out more about how you can support the work of these outposts that are part of our extended church family.
 Even if you can't support these families financially don't forget to keep them in your prayers as they extend the awareness of Jesus’ kingdom.

 Andrew & Amberlynne CLAUSSEN